asyncapi/training/VIDEO_2_SCRIPT.md

 Analysts often compare it to microservices, a newer model for application development.
 In the microservices model, components are modular, work independently, and are coupled together as needed for optimal functionality.

-It has three components that interact with a single database:
+Monolithic architecture has three components that interact with a single database:

    - Client-side user interface